 Slipped disc treatment methods — nonsurgical and surgical options

 To the relief of many patients, slipped disc treatment does not always entail surgery.
 In fact, only a small percentage of patients who are diagnosed with slipped discs will require surgery, as most patients find the relief they need from nonsurgical options.
-If you have been diagnosed with a slipped disc, it’s vital that you consult with your physician before starting any treatment plan.
+If you have been diagnosed with a slipped disc, it’s important that you consult with your physician before starting any treatment plan.
 He or she can determine the best treatment regimen for your spine care needs.
 To learn more about a slipped disc and the treatments available to relieve your condition, read the following article.

 Slipped discs explained

-Slipped disc is actually just a term for a herniated disc.
-This condition occurs when the inner contents (nucleus pulposus) of a spinal disc seeps through a tear in the disc’s outer wall (annulus fibrosus).
-Its most common cause is the natural aging process and the accompanying breakdown of spinal anatomy, but the condition can also occur as a result of trauma — like a car accident or a sports injury.
-Symptoms can include sharp localized pain as well as pain, numbness, tingling or muscle weakness in the upper or lower body.
+A slipped disc is just a term for a herniated or ruptured disc.
+This condition occurs when the gel-like center of a spinal disc seeps through a tear in the disc’s tough outer layer.
+Its most common cause is the natural aging process and the accompanying breakdown of spinal anatomy, but the condition can also occur as a result of trauma, like a car accident or a sports injury.
+Symptoms can include sharp localized pain as well as numbness, tingling or muscle weakness in the upper or lower body.

-Treatment for a slipped disc almost always begins with conservative, nonsurgical methods, such as:
+Treatment for a slipped disc almost always begins with nonsurgical methods, such as:

 - Physical therapy to strengthen and stretch the muscles, tendons and ligaments that support the neck and back